International Society of Ultrasound in Obstetrics and Gynecology

 The International Society of Ultrasound in Obstetrics and Gynecology (ISUOG, the Society for Women's Imaging) is a professional membership association and charity registered in England and Wales.
 ISUOG represents and supports professionals using ultrasonography in obstetric and gynecologic practice across the world, currently including obstetricians, gynecologists, sonographers, radiographers, radiologists, midwives, maternal fetal medicine and other subspecialty medical professionals across 126 countries.

 Foundation

-Founded in 1991 by Prof Stuart Campbell (President 1991–1998), the Society held its first annual World Congress in London in January 1991, which was attended by just over 1,000 delegates, its founding members.
+ISUOG was founded in 1991 by Prof Stuart Campbell (President 1991–1998).
+The Society held its first annual World Congress in London in January 1991, which was attended by just over 1,000 delegates that were also its founding members.

 Core activities

 Journal

-ISUOG publishes its monthly peer-reviewed journal, Ultrasound in Obstetrics & Gynecology.
+ISUOG has a monthly peer-reviewed journal, Ultrasound in Obstetrics & Gynecology.
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 7.299, ranking it 5th out of 83 journals in the category "Obstetrics & Gynecology".
 The editor-in-chief is Anthony Odibo.
 Regular features include original articles, case reports, opinion articles and systematic reviews.
 Each month at least one article is selected to be free access and Journal Club slides are produced on a paper of high clinical impact.